aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

   <details style="padding-left: 2em">
     <summary>How to create an app</summary>

+    > Reminder: If you created an app during the optional Postgres database step, you can skip this step.

     In the git repo for your project run this command.
 Use your corresponding app name, eg: "alexc-pupparazzi".

     Note that the name cannot include any underscores ('_').